Can my dog sit on my lap during a flight? [Maybe, with these airlines!]

 Tips for flying with dog in cabin

 Your dog will need to stay calm on the flight otherwise they risk being sent into the cargo area of the plane.
-Being obedient to orders is a requirement when taking emotional support animals on international flights.
+Being obedient to orders is a requirement when flying with dogs.

 Try to exhaust your dog a little by increasing the level of activity before your trip.
 A sleepy animal will be less prone to getting stressed out on the flight, and will likely be better behaved on the flight.